leodahal4/systemupdate/README.md

     $user: update

+This tool is developed using Python and Bash, so anyone who want to contribute can mail me.

-# Designed and developed by
+# designed and developed by
     Pro-X